AdesinaA/gen-ai/chatdpt/readme.md

 **I was invited to speak at AWS event and showcase the advancement of Generative AI in the cloud.**

 ### Sotware Built
 Think of ChatGPT but generating response in different language.
-ChatDPT is a chatbot built with AWS bedrock, python and streamlit.
+ChatDPT is a chatbot built with AWS bedrock, python, Anthropic model and streamlit.

 This was built mainly for AWS workshop as i was invited as a speaker to showcase how to : **Explore the Power of Generative AI in the Cloud.**